AXISBANK

 In India, Deutsche wants to completely sell its retail banking business, which spans 17 branches, according to the two sources with direct knowledge of the matter, who declined to be named as the discussions are private.

-The sources said Deutsche had set an August 29 deadline for non-binding bids from several banks for its retail India assets.
+The sources said Deutsche had set an August 29 deadline for non-binding bids from several banks for its India retail assets.
 Details of any potential bids received were not immediately clear.

 The valuation the bank is seeking for its India retail business was also not immediately clear.